2010 NASCAR Sprint Cup Series

 The 2010 NASCAR Sprint Cup Series was the 62nd season of professional stock car racing in the United States, the 39th modern-era cup series, and the first Cup season of the 2010s, the 21st century's second decade.
 Beginning at Daytona International Speedway, the season included 36 races and two exhibition races.
 The season concluded with the 2010 Ford 400 at Homestead-Miami Speedway.
 During the 2009 offseason, NASCAR announced a few calendar changes, including the standardized start time.
 Rick Hendrick won the Owners' Championship, while Jimmie Johnson won the Drivers' Championship with a second-place finish at the final race of the season.
 Chevrolet won the Manufacturers' Championship with 261 points.
 Johnson extended his record of consecutive championships with the 5th title in a row.
-2010 is the first season without drivers Jeremy Mayfield since 1992 and Sterling Marlin since 1975.

 Teams and drivers

 Complete schedule

 There were 43 full-time teams in 2010.